trangel/machine_learning/README.md

 # Data-Science

-[Under construction]

-Python implementation of data science algorithms applied to real databases.
+Python examples of data science algorithms applied to real databases.

 This contains some examples of the usage of deep learning tools to analyze databases.
 I hope this can be useful for the general public.